Q42/meteor-admin-assetmanager/README.md

 Once you have set it up, tell the AssetManager about your collections:

 	if (Meteor.isClient && !Meteor.isCordova) {
-		AssetManager.setCfsCollection(Media, FileStorage);
+		AssetManager.setCfsCollection(Media, FileStorage); // for GridFS
+    AssetManager.setAssetCollection(Media); // for Google Cloud
 	}

-The FileStorage also needs to have permissions set.
+For GridFS, the FileStorage also needs to have permissions set.
 Note there is a `download` permission now too.

 	FileStorage.allow({
 		insert : () => true,